1. Is my house historic?

 Building Additions/Alterations: The Borough Historic Preservation Consultant (Tuesdays afternoons in the Zoning Office, by appointment) is available to give input and advice to residents on any preservation question including paint color suggestions, either inside or outside of the Historic District.

-Most can not.
-But if the condition of the item permits, the pages can be photocopied, scanned or photographed.
+No, but if the condition of the item permits, the pages can be photocopied, scanned or photographed.